case study

 1. Data Integration and Management

-DevTech has been supporting data integration at USAID for over a decade through its role in supporting federal government-wide reporting of U.S. foreign assistance financial data.
-Through USAID Data Services, DevTech has also been assisting the Agency in establishing master data to further integrate databases independently built over the years by various Agency Bureaus for monitoring and reporting of USAID activities.
-This effort has already borne fruit in facilitating the recent reorganization of USAID’s Operating Units.
+DevTech has been supporting data integration at the DOS for over a decade through its role in supporting federal government-wide reporting of U.S. foreign assistance financial data.
+Through DOS Data Services, DevTech has also been assisting the Agency in establishing master data to further integrate databases independently built over the years by various Agency Bureaus for monitoring and reporting of DOS activities.
+This effort has already borne fruit in facilitating the recent reorganization of the DOS’s Operating Units.
 The team has also assisted the Agency in introducing new software and tools to facilitate the establishment of appropriate data quality controls.

 2. Data Curation and Repository Standards

-Through USAID Data Services, DevTech is responsible for managing the USAID Library, USAID’s Development Experience Clearinghouse, which houses half a century of U.S. international aid records, and USAID’s Development Data Library, which provides access to USAID-funded, machine-readable data.
+Through DOS Data Services, DevTech is responsible for managing the DOS Library, the DOS’s Development Experience Clearinghouse, which houses half a century of U.S. international aid records, and the DOS’s Development Data Library, which provides access to DOS-funded, machine-readable data.
 In addition to providing assistance in research and locating resources, the Data Curation and Repository Standards team works to ensure that all digital and physical information resources are properly processed and made ready for publication through the implementation of stringent data quality and risk assessment procedures.

 3. Data Governance and Privacy